vrokad/build-guide/topic/k2c-qli-build-ga/flash_images.rst

          adb shell reboot edl

-5. Verify whether the device has entered the QDL mode by running the following command on the host machine:
+5. Verify whether the device has entered the QDL mode by running the following command on the host computer:

    .. container:: nohighlight